What is your most memorable wedding?

 I meet my couples and prospective clients for a coffee and a chat prior to the wedding.
-This sometimes includes the pre wedding shoot and sometimes we do this on a seperate occaision.
-I keep in touch at regular intervals between booking and the wedding date and send a questionaire a month prior asking all the final timings and details like parents, bestman, bridesamaids names and any other important details to do with the day.
+This sometimes includes the pre wedding shoot.
+I keep in touch at regular intervals between booking and the wedding date and send a questionaire a month prior asking all the final timings and details like parents, bestman, bridesmaids names and any other important details to do with the day.
 I also send a shot list so I have the required group photos prior to the day, this especially helps to make that part of the day go as smooth and as quickly as possible.
-After the wedding the photos will be uploaded into an online gallery , within 30 days, and your USB will be delivered to you.
+After the wedding the photos, once individually edited, will be uploaded into an online gallery and your USB will be delivered to you.
 If you have and album in your option this is when you will choose your photos using your online gallery.
 Your album will be designed and you will have an online magazine style proof to approve or request album changes.

 What is the No. 1 photo that you think every couple should take?

 I know its a bit boring but I really think every wedding couple should have a traditional full length portrait.
 I do this for all my clients as well as lots of other cool stuff but the full length one is the one Mum and Granny will want for their mantelpiece.

 What is the most original photo you’ve been asked to take at a wedding?